mantidproject/mantid/docs/source/development/ISISSANSReductionBackend.rst

    b.
 Execute :ref:`CalculateTransmission <algm-CalculateTransmission>`
    c.
 Get the fitted and unfitted workspace

-6. Set the fitted and unfitted workspaces on the output of the algorithm
+6. Set the fitted and unfitted workspaces on the output of the algorithm.

 ``SANSConvertToQ``